 - The average amount given to the assistant waiter per couple for a 7–day cruise averaged about 1/2 of the head waiter's tip to anywhere from $1–$5 per person, per day and often was dependent upon whether they also brought wine or alcohol from bar, in which case, they stated they tip on average, $1 per drink.

-- A number of people stated that they do not eat in the main dining room (MDR), therefore do not tip additionally to the wait staff.
+- A number of people stated they do not eat in the main dining room (MDR), therefore do not tip additionally to the wait staff.

 - Figures not included in the above numbers are by those who tip a portion of their gratuities at the beginning of the cruise and another portion at the end, depending on the level of service they received by the above-referenced crew members.
-Surprisingly, there were quite a large number of people who tip in this manner.
+Surprisingly, there are a large number of people who tip in this manner.
 Another portion wrote that they prefer to tip their wait staff each meal, including the buffet or other dining areas.

-- Some people expressed that they reside in a country where tipping is not a customary practice, therefore, do not feel the need to tip at all while cruising.
+- Some people expressed they reside in a country where tipping is not a customary practice, therefore, do not feel the need to tip at all while cruising.

-- A small number stated that they have felt that the crew members "make enough money or prefer not to tip at all" or they received poor service overall, therefore request to have their prepaid gratuities removed.
+- A small number stated they have felt the crew members "make enough money or prefer not to tip at all" or they received poor service overall, therefore request to have their prepaid gratuities removed.